 Word-of-mouth is not new.
 People have always talked about their experiences, emotions, needs and also products, services and brands.
-With the arrival of interactive and social media the patterns, role and impact of word-of-mouth have evolved.
+With the arrival of interactive and social media the patterns, role and impact of word-of-mouth have evolved and new, forms of online communities were shaped.
 These changes affected the ways businesses can leverage the power of word-of-mouth for marketing purposes and, vice versa, the impact of word-of-mouth on businesses.

 This brief offers an introduction to word-of-mouth, analyzes what it is, how it works, why it works, how it is linked with social media and what are the main benefits to get started with the most effective form of marketing a customer-centric and participative business has: word-of-mouth marketing.
 Warning: while you are reading this someone is talking about your business.

 People communicate in many ways: from face to face interactions to telephone calls and writing letters or exchanging opinions via email, blogs and so on.
 People “talk” and exchange thoughts and opinions about many things: the weather, their children, their health, the news, other people, the latest gossip, their feelings, recent events, the good old days, you name it.

 Although concepts like ‘brand’ and ‘marketing’ have only recently been introduced into our way of thinking and language, people have also discussed products and brands with others for many centuries and they still do.
 Think about it.
 How often do you discuss a purchase, ask for advice or just share your experiences with a company or product?
 You are then doing exactly the same as for instance medieval citizens that were talking about the products that were displayed on the weekly market.
 These days, people even talk about marketing and advertising: “have you seen that cool xyz commercial?”.